HashirHussain/docker-and-kubernetes-notes/README.md

 ## Create an containerized application

-We will be creating a simple Node.js application for our practicals.
+I'll work on a [sample Node.js application](/sample-app) but you can create your own application to practice on.